danishbeig121/E-Commerce-Azure-Data-Engineering-Project/README.md

 ## Dataset

-Indian e-commerce sales data with 15,000 orders:
+Indian e-commerce sales data with 1,50,000 orders on daily basis with Incremental loading:

 | Column | Description |
 |---|---|